This page describes the differences between bug bounties and penetration tests

 The second item is related to the first.
 Understanding the timelines, deadlines, and procedures that your security controls must work within is part of being an effective advisor.
 Too often, we see controls or testing requirements that just don't work within these constraints.
 Performing a full-blown penetration test within a development sprint is probably going to fail.
 Adding tools that don't integrate within the tools being used is going to be ignored.
 And having advice that fails just means the other advice will be ignored.
 So make sure that your advisory partner and your staff know the platforms and tooling being used and the procedures and processes within your development teams.

 Finally your program has to include actual assistance.
 You can't just throw the requirements and training over the wall to development and hope for the best.
 For Secure Ideas, we have three things we use in the assistance phase.
 Your organization or training partner should be able to provide these as well.

 First, we offer live guidance.
 Providing a direct communication path during regular development is a great foundation for your assistance.
 This path has to fit within the normal processes that the developers use.
 For example we use Slack workspaces but have seen success stories around Microsoft Teams and others.

 Second, the assistance has to include things related to testing, including actual testing.
 Here we use WebScout and Testing Credits, but your organization could build a testing process that does the same thing.

 Third, your organization must work with the developers in reviewing reposts and findings.
 These reports can come from the tooling in place or other testing organizations.
-Way to often we see problems where the developers don't understand what the finding is, or only address the specific examples shown.
-The explanation of the entire issue is critical, and this review and assistance helps insure they remediate the issue instead of just bandaging it.
+We often see problems where the developers don't understand the finding or only address the specific examples shown.
+The explanation of the entire issue is critical, and this review and assistance help ensure they remediate the issue instead of just bandaging it.

 Based on the above, any organization should be able to embed security as early as possible within the SDLC.
 Let us know if you have any other questions.